What Happens if You Don’t Wear a Compression Garment After a Tummy Tuck?

 There’s a reason tummy tuck surgeons in Atlanta include compression garments in their patients’ recoveries.
 Not only do they play a role in the results of the tummy tuck, they also ensure an effective and efficient recovery.
 By stabilizing and shaping the new contours of the body, compression garments work to speed up recovery and bring about the intended results.

-During the surgery, a space is created within the abdomen, by elevating a flap of skin off the abdominal wall.
-Compression garments work by closing that space and helping the skin and muscle heal in the right position.
+During the surgery, a space is created within the abdomen by elevating a flap of skin off the abdominal wall.
+Compression garments work by closing that space and helping the skin and muscles heal in the right position.
 They also provide gentle encouragement for the adherence of tissue to the abdominal wall.
 This occurs through the soft, consistent pressure placed on the tissue by the compression garment.
 Keeping everything where it should be, compression garments are key for proper results.

 What are the Benefits of Wearing a Compression Garment?